HouseOfAngular/ng-packages/projects/validation-messages/README.md

   templateMatcher?: RegExp;
 }
 ```
-`validatorValue`: specifies the name of the property under the validator name in Form Control errrors object from where the value for interpolation will be taken.
+`validatorValue`: specifies the name of the property under the validator name in Form Control errors object from where the value for interpolation will be taken.

 `validatorValueParser`: specifies a function to parse the validator value